asterinas/asterinas/docs/src/osdk/reference/commands/new.md

 If this option is not set,
 the library template will be used by default.

+`--library`:
+Use the library template.
+This is the default option.

 ## Examples

 - Create a new kernel named `myos`: